Geoffrey Chamberlain: Medical career

 Chamberlain's early appointments included placements at the Royal Postgraduate Medical School, Great Ormond Street Hospital for Children, Queen Charlotte's and Chelsea Hospital for Women, and King's College Hospital, London.
 Subsequently, between 1965 and 1966, he taught at the George Washington Hospital, Washington DC, USA.
 It was during these years that he performed his controversial fetal and placental research.

 In 1954, he entered the Royal Naval Volunteer Reserve, before retiring in 1974 with the rank of surgeon commander.

 He held a consultant post at Queen Charlotte's and Chelsea Hospital for 12 years from 1970.
 In 1982 he was appointed professor of obstetrics and gynaecology at St George's Hospital Medical School, where he remained until his resignation in 1995.

 In 1989, Chamberlain was elected president of the section of obstetrics and gynaecology at the Royal Society of Medicine.
 Between 1971 and 1994, he was actively involved in several areas of the RCOG, being elected vice-president from 1984 to 1987 and president from 1993 to 1994 and being a member of the council throughout that whole time.
-He was also academic head of department and editor in chief of the British Journal of Obstetrics and Gynaecology.
+He was also the academic head of the department and editor-in-chief of the British Journal of Obstetrics and Gynaecology.
 In 1994, Chamberlain carried out the 1994 Home Birth Study, which demonstrated the safety of planned home births.

 Chamberlain took considerable interest in maternal mortality, often recommending GP Irvine Loudon's book, Death in Childbirth, which he described as "first rate", authoring articles on the subject and presenting significant importance to the triennal Confidential Enquiries into Maternal Death Reports.
 In addition, he directed four national surveys of British obstetrics in his role with the National Birthday Trust.

 In 1994, Chamberlain resigned as editor-in-chief of the British Journal of Obstetrics and Gynaecology and as president of the Royal College of Obstetricians and Gynaecologists after unknowingly counter-signing a dishonest report on a fabricated story about a successful transplant of an ectopic fetus into the uterine cavity.
-The concept of ‘gift authorship’ was not uncommon at the time, where, without contributing, a senior name could appear on a paper.
+The concept of 'gift authorship' was not uncommon at the time, where, without contributing, a senior name could appear on a paper.
 It could have happened in many other journals.

 Over the years, Chamberlain had witnessed an increase in attendance of the partner during labour and once said that "the presence of the husband in the labour room has been an advance", they "can act as a referee between midwife, doctor and the woman".

-Between 2000 and 2008, he remained at Swansea University as Apothecaries' lecturer in history of medicine.
+Between 2000 and 2008, he remained at Swansea University as an Apothecaries' lecturer in history of medicine.
 During this time, he produced an internationally successful textbook on the history of obstetrics, From Witchcraft to Wisdom.

 Personal and family

 Chamberlain appreciated opera and travel.
 He carved wooden decoy ducks and enjoyed wearing his Dr. Martens.

-He married Jocelyn Olivia Kerley in 1956 and together they had five children.
+He married Jocelyn Olivia Kerley in 1956; they had five children together.